 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This could be needed if you have an older residence.
+This could be needed if you have an older home.

-- Areas with hot and cold spots.
+- Rooms with hot and cold spots.

-- Costly electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork due to radiator or baseboard heat.
+- Older residences that don’t have ductwork as a result of radiator or baseboard heat.

-Our Professionals Can Handle All Your Mini-Split Installation Needs
+Our Specialists Can Take Care of All Your Mini-Split Installation Needs